 Artist & Food Curator

-Six of my cooking years were spent shaping the kitchen at Cafe Xoho, a supremely special place in Tel Aviv, Israel.
-Much of my ethos about food and my purpose in cooking developed within those walls.
-While in Tel Aviv, I was faced with my own questions about food, culture, identity, connectivity, and the purpose of productivity in the service sector.
-The "professional kitchen space" became a place for exploring these themes and to generate a feeling of joy and new (healthier) patterns in an industry that notoriously favors a more brutal set of conditions as part of its own identity crisis.
+Six of my formative cooking years were spent shaping the kitchen at Cafe Xoho, a supremely special place in Tel Aviv, Israel.
+While building a life in Tel Aviv, I was faced with my own questions about food, culture, identity, connectivity, and the purpose of productivity in the service sector.
+The "professional kitchen space" became a place for exploring these themes and to generate a feeling of joy and a new (healthier) methodology in an industry that notoriously favors a brutal set of conditions as part of its own identity crisis.

-This approach influenced my most recent independent working project, ZOEFOODPARTY.
-A blanket term to describe all of the food experiences I currently am working on.
-This can range from site-specific pop-ups, like the Pita Party that exploded in popularity, video art, collaborative projects, and now virtual cooking classes.
 All of which have purposefully placed me at the center of the relationship between folks and their desire to be taken our of their comfort zone, into my cozy arms, and fed lovingly.
-It is a formula that allows for the potential of unsolicited connection through food and acts for me is a great reminder of the basic humanity of feeding people and why the importance of that task can/should never be overlooked by society.
+It is a formula that allows for unsolicited connection through food - and acts as a great reminder to the basic humanity of feeding people and why the importance of that task can/should never be overlooked by society.